[Home Page] [Family History] [Names Index] [Family Feature Stories] [Site Map] [Links] [Search]

 Henry said also that he had met Walter before he (Henry) sailed to Europe to serve in World War One theatres (Henry wrote in Diary of a Sapper that Mrs Bassett - he would never have called her Annie - took him under her wing when he was recovering from diphtheria during his army training in Melbourne).

-It was from those meetings that Henry visited the Bassett and Crittall families while he was on leave in England.
+It was from those meetings that Henry subsequently visited the Bassett and Crittall families while he was on leave in England.

 Other members of the family also met Walter at the Waterdale Road, Ivanhoe, Melbourne home or at the Dadswell family home at Warrak, near Ararat (the picture above is of Otto Dadswell, left, and Walter at Warrak).